Laboratory for Integrated

 • Integrated CMOS-MEMS plateform for biological applications

-• Electronic nose for bio-chemical applications.
+• Electronic nose for bio-chemical applications

 http://toshi.iis.u-tokyo.ac.jp/toshilab